FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/covid19-sample-metadata-profile-shex-use-case.md

 # RDF Metadata Profile Validation with Shape Expression:

-## the Covid-19 sample metadata use case
+## The Covid-19 sample metadata use case

 ___